Proxy

 HTTP proxy

-HTTP proxy is a universal interface for working with the YTsaurus system.
+HTTP proxy is a universal language-agnostic interface to work with YTsaurus.

 HTTP proxies differ depending on the query type.
 Queries to the metainformation tree like get or set are considered relatively light and processed by so called control (light) HTTP proxies.